hackkosice/new-web/content/marathon/_index.md

 {{< section class="pb-0" >}}
 # Marathon by Hack Kosice

-<h5 style="color: black; font-weight: normal;"> Marathon is a 12-week hackathon full of inspiring challenges and mentorship organized by sponsors. </h3>
+### Marathon is a 12-week hackathon full of inspiring challenges and mentorship organized by sponsors. { .mb-4.text-dark.font-weight-normal }

 * Solve a new challenge every two weeks
 * Submit your solutions